Jobs and Talent — 7 min

 Our CEO Job van der Voort knows a thing or two about remote jobs.
 And he’s working hard to make sure the right people find the right jobs, no matter where they live.
-So he’s put together little collection of expert advice for remote job seekers.
+So he’s put together a little collection of expert advice for remote job seekers.

 But this guide is helpful for people on both sides of the interview.